wsoule/config.nvim/README.md

 fork to your machine using one of the commands below, depending on your OS.

 > [!NOTE]
-> Your fork's url will be something like this:
+> Your fork's URL will be something like this:
 > `https://github.com/<your_github_username>/config.nvim.git`

 #### Clone this config

 > [!NOTE]
 > If following the recommended step above (i.e., forking the repo), replace
 > `wsoule` with `<your_github_username>` in the commands below